 Learn to buy and sell antiques and collectibles

 This took me by surprise.
-I worked a two hours earlier this month putting together an ebook I could sell on eBay.
-I listed the book last week and got a few sales.
+Just before this prohibition on digital downloads, I'd spent two hours putting together an ebook I could sell on eBay.
+I listed the book once and got a few sales before eBay changed the rules.

 A note about the two hours, I learned long ago not to spend a long time setting things up unless I know for a fact they'll sell.
 Today I tend to test something thrown together quickly and then if I get some quick sales, put more time into the project.